-TOOLS AND MATERIALS PRACTICAL
+TOOLS AND MATERIALS PRACTICAL PIPE-0002 | 15 credits

 Corequisite: PIPE-0001 Tools and Materials Theory This course introduces the use of tools, materials and the manipulative skills involved in the piping trades.
 Students work on shop projects using these skills and tools.